-Good for Edification.
 The second characteristic of sound speech in Ephesians 4:29 is that our speech should be good for edification.
 That is, our speech should build others up, not tear them down.
 The Greek word for edification is oikodomé.
 The short definition of oikodomé is a building or edifice (Ref.
 9).
 However, edification of people means more than building an architectural structure.
 Thayer's Greek Lexicon defines oikodomé as "the act of one who promotes another's growth in Christian wisdom, piety, holiness, happiness" (Ref.
 9).

-According to the need of the moment.
 The third characteristic of sound speech in Ephesians 4:29 is that our speech should be according to the need and that it should be timely.
 The Greek word for need is chreia, which means need, necessity, business, occasion (Ref.
 10).
 The English Standard Version (ESV) translates this phrase, "as fits the occasion" (Ref.
 11).
 Our speech should edify (build up) our hearers according to the particular need of their spiritual state (Ref.
 12).

 The phrase, "According to the need of the moment," suggests to me that in our roles (for example, authors, teachers, parents, spouses, co-workers, team members, friends) we need always to pray and seek the Holy Spirit's guidance about what to say to our hearers and when to speak.
 Sometimes when we have a good idea, it may not be the right occasion or the right time to blurt it out.
 Our hearers will "hear" better when the Holy Spirit has prepared them to receive what we have to say.
 We should pray about when we should share our idea, inspiration, request, or constructive criticism.
 As an example from Scripture, God provided the occasion for Nehemiah to speak his request to King Artaxerses approximately four months after Nehemiah had prayed to God about the condition of Jerusalem's wall (Nehemiah 1:1, Nehemiah 1:11, Nehemiah 2:1, Nehemiah 2:4).